ITBlogger/puppet-module-splunkmgr/README.markdown

 - Module matches up with style of Puppet Labs recommendations (see the Puppet Labs NTP module as I used that as my reference)
 - Class paramaritized so it can work with out the enterprise console (hiera is the one true way)
 - Switched installers to use an internal repo instead of Puppet (our repos are all configured to be at http://repo but you can use whatever you want)
+- Combo.pp is still in the module, but is not currently used as it doesn't seem necessary at all to install Universal Forwarder on same system that has full Splunk server installed

 Authors
 -------